 The Omega Mob (Phule's Company):In general:

-- Ragtag Bunch of Misfits: they start like this - Omega Company of Legion is the one where all misfits are sent.
+- Ragtag Bunch of Misfits: They start like this - Omega Company is the one where all the misfits are sent.

-- Reassigned to Antarctica: until Phule's arrival they were stationed at Hasting's Planet of mud and bogs, doing nothing except from guarding a swamp - one day a week.
+- Reassigned to Antarctica: Until Phule's arrival they were stationed at Hasting's Planet of mud and bogs, doing nothing except guarding a swamp - one day a week.